-After having configured one or more printers with YaST as described in Section "Setting Up a Printer" (Chapter 2, Setting Up Hardware Components with YaST, †Start-Up), you can address them from any application.
+After having configured one or more printers with YaST as described in the Start-Up Guide, you can address them from any application.

 1.8.1 Starting Print Jobs in KDE

 In KDE, you usually start print jobs with KPrinter.
 This application is started automatically each time you print from a KDE application.
 In the KPrinter dialog, choose a printer and edit the Properties of your print job, such as page orientation, pages per sheet, and duplex printing.